ExcelDataReader/ExcelDataReader/README.md

 * SQL reporting services.
 Set ReadOption.Loose in the CreateBinaryReader factory method to skip some bounds checking which was causing SSRS generated xls to fail.
 (Only on changeset >= 82970)

 ===============

 # ExcelDataReader - BatchRead
 Added excel file batch reading and row skipping support.
 Implemented GetSchema method.
-Added some utility methods.
+Added utility methods such as GetTopRows and GetSheetNames.

 ## How to use
 ### C# code :